 JEREMY LONDON CLAIMS HE WAS KIDNAPPED AND FORCED TO DO DRUGS

 Stop us if you’ve heard this one before (we know you have; we’ve told it on a few occasions).
 A young actor makes a name for himself.
 Life begins to get easy, but it isn’t enough.
 Drugs enter the picture.
 Then comes rehab.
 This time it was Jeremy London, but his story has a strange twist to it.

-Jeremy London’s addition to painkillers became so bad that he was at Charter Oaks in Covina, California trying to kick the habit.
+Jeremy London’s addiction to painkillers became so bad that he went to Charter Oaks in Covina, California trying to kick the habit.
 So when London came forward in 2011 with the bizarre story that he was kidnapped by a group of young men and forced to do drugs at gunpoint, well, you can imagine the reaction.

-In June of 2010, Jeremy London had himself a flat tire.
-This was in Palm Springs and a group of men stopped to help him change the flat.
-They then pulled a gun on him, drove him around Palm Springs for 12 hours, forcing him to take ecstasy and smoke methamphetamine.
+In June of 2010, Jeremy London claimed he had a flat tire.
+This was in Palm Springs and London alleged a group of men stopped to help him change the flat.
+He said they then pulled a gun on him, and drove him around Palm Springs for 12 hours, forcing him to take ecstasy and smoke methamphetamine.